Wondering the difference between jadeite stones and nephrite stones?

 When using crystals, both varieties have the same meanings.
 It was believed to help those under the pain of kidney stones and other related ailments.
 The Romans nicknamed it lapis nephriticus, which quite plainly means "kidney stones".
 Literally, it's "stone of the kidneys".

 The traditional color of jade is green, which is often symbolized with money,wealth, and good fortune.
-While not the most popular stone in the West, jade is valued and prized in Asian cultures.
+While not the most popular stone in the West and as such not as common in western diamond retailers, jade is valued and prized in Asian cultures.
 China, mostly.

 But that's where the similarities between jadeite and nephrite jade end.